LegacyCodeHQ/eureka/README.md

 ## Known issues

-- Kotlin synthetic functions are also visible in the diagram.
+- Kotlin companion objects are not yet supported.

 ## Licenses